How to Poach an Egg

 How Long to Poach an Egg

 Cook the egg for 3 minutes, completely undisturbed.
-At this point the white should be completely set, but the yolk will still be runny.
+At this cooking time, the egg white should be completely set, but the yolk will still be runny.

 Remove the poached egg with a slotted spoon (affiliate) and transfer to a paper towel-lined plate to absorb the excess water.